 Tokyo is home to the busiest intersection in the world.
 The intersection is popularly known as Shibuya crossing and is located in the Shibuya district of the capital, right next to the metro station with the same name.
 The crossing is famous for 2 reasons.
 The first is naturally the enormous flow of people that take over the streets each time the lights switch to green.
 The second reason is Tokyo’s most famous dog, Hachiko.
 The dog came to Shibuya station every day to meet his master and continued to do so for 9 years after his master had died, until his own death.
 A bit of a sad story that was filmed in Hachiko, a dog’s tale.

 The dog has a small statue near the subway exit but the most impressive part about this square is undoubtedly the intersection.
-It is a really good representation of the Japanese vibe.
+It is a really good representation of the Japanese vibe and one of the must-see places in Japan.
 Thousands of people walking like ants in a chaotic but at the same time orderly stream while screaming billboards try to get their attention.

 To get a good view on the intersection you can grab a coffee in the Starbucks that is located on the first floor right on the square.